scalikejdbc/scalikejdbc-cookbook/en/01_install.md

 ## Scala

-Scala requires JDK for running on the JVM.
-Please make sure to have it installed.
+Make sure to have the JDK installed because Scala runs on the JVM.

 ## sbt

-sbt is a build tool that has become a _de facto_ standard in Scala.
+sbt is the _de facto_ standard build tool in Scala.

 [Http://www.scala-sbt.org/](http://www.scala-sbt.org/)